rambotech/BOG.DropZone/README.md

 ### Operational

-The drop zone supports four operational actions, and two admin actions.
+The drop zone supports six operational actions, and two admin actions.

 *Dropoff* :: places a new string (as a payload) onto the queue of other payloads.